Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Graph Notation and the Laplacian

-is called the \dfn{Rayleigh quotient of $f$ (with respect to $G$)}.
 Note that the sum over $x \sim y$ is over unordered pairs, i.e., over all undirected edges.
+Thus for $f \in \ell^2(V, \weight)$ other than the zero function, we call

+the \dfn{Rayleigh quotient of $f$ (with respect to $G$)}.
+If $f$ takes values in a Hilbert space, then we define $\cR(f)$ similarly with absolute values replaced by norms.

-In particular, when $G$ is finite, one sees that $\cL$ is a positive semi-definite operator with eigenvalues Since $G$ is connected, the first eigenvalue corresponds to the eigenfunctions $g = D^{1/2} f$, where $f$ is any non-zero constant function.
+In particular, when $G$ is finite, one sees that $\cL$ is a positive semi-definite operator with eigenvalues Here, $\lambda_1 < \lambda_2$ since $G$ is connected, which implies that the first eigenvalue corresponds only to the constant eigenfunctions.
 Furthermore, by standard variational principles,

-where both minima are over sets of $k$ non-zero linearly independent functions in the Hilbert spaces $\ell^2(V)$ and $\ell^2(V,\weight)$, respectively.
-We refer to \cite{Chung97} for more background on the spectral theory of the normalized Laplacian.